 No impartial Judges

 The judges at the trial HATED the accused that was brought before them (see John 7:1 and Matthew 26:3 - 5).
 Jewish law expressly forbids a person from judging a case if they are already negatively biased either against the accused or the accuser (Mendelsohn, Criminal Jurisprudence of the Ancient Hebrews, page 108).

 The ninth commandment states that we should not bear false witness against another person (Exodus 20:16).
 This foundational principle was totally ignored during the trial of Jesus as known false witnesses were used in order that a conviction could be achieved (Mark 14:57, see also Matthew 26:59 - 60).

 Lying against someone, especially in court, is something God says He HATES (Proverbs 6:16 - 19).
 The Biblical penalty for being a false witness was fair but severe (Deuteronomy 19:16 - 19, 21).
 These principles meant that those who lied in court deserved the death penalty for which they were giving testimony!
 Jewish law also did not allow false testimony during a trial (Walter Chandler, The Trial of Jesus, Volume 1, page 140).

 "We have it as a fundamental principle of our jurisprudence that no one can bring an accusation against himself" (Maimonides, Sanhedrin, 4:2, see also Mendelsohn)

-Additionally, the indictment used to justify the death penalty was ILLEGAL because the judges themselves originated the charges.
+Additionally, the indictment used to justify the death penalty during the trial was illegal because the judges themselves originated the charges.
 Based on the Bible, a charge against someone was to be brought up by at least two or three witnesses of the alleged crime (Deuteronomy 19:15).
-The Sanhedrin could NOT originate charges but only investigate those brought before it (Alfred Edersheim, Life and Times of Jesus the Messiah, book 3, chapter 2).
+The Sanhedrin could not originate charges but only investigate those brought before it (Alfred Edersheim, Life and Times of Jesus the Messiah, book 3, chapter 2).